kuma4649/MDPlayer/MDPlayer/README_EN.md

       Dual performance of RF5C164
       Lyrics display

-  MDPlayer can be operated from command line using mdp.bat.
+  MDPlayer can be operated from command line using mdc.exe.
-        The command of mdp.bat is as follows.
+        The command of mdc.exe is as follows.
             PLAY [file]
-            STOP [file
+            STOP [file]
             NEXT
             PREV [file] FADEOUT
             FADEOUT